 • Because the IUD cannot be seen or felt, it’s private and it’s your choice to share information about the IUD if you choose.

-• No estrogen in any of them reduces the risk of having blood clots in your blood vessels and lungs almost completely.
+• No estrogen in any of them.
+This reduces the risk of having blood clots in your blood vessels and lungs almost completely.

-• The Mirena makes about 60% of woman's periods go away completely and at least reduces the flow and cramps in most women.
-So, it is an excellent treatment for endometrial polyps or iron deficiency anemia due to heavy blood flow.
-The statistics for the Kyleena is 40% of women experience no bleeding.
+• The Mirena makes about 60% of women's periods go away completely and reduces the flow and cramps in most women.
+It is an excellent treatment for endometrial polyps or iron deficiency anemia due to heavy blood flow.
+With the Kyleena, 40% of women experience no bleeding.

 • The Mirena prevents your inner lining of your uterus from becoming thickened.
-So, it is good to protect people with too much estrogen in their systems like -Polycystic ovaries/PCOS, obesity or hormone replacement therapy/HRT from endometrial thickening, polyps and uterine cancers.
+It is good for protecting people with too much estrogen in their systems like those with polycystic ovaries (PCOS), obesity, or those on hormone replacement therapy from endometrial thickening, polyps and uterine cancers.

 • Does not cause hormone related facial pigmentation like cloasma or melasma.

-· Very reliable birth control for woman who are not allowed to get pregnant due to medical reasons like being on Accutane treatment for acne.
+· Very reliable birth control for women who are not allowed to get pregnant due to medical reasons like being on Accutane treatment for acne.

 IMPORTANT FACTS TO KNOW:

-1. You book an appointment with one of the doctors to discuss the type of IUD that would be the best for you, and we choose one with you, give you a prescription and discuss the procedure and pain control with you.
+2. Your first appointment is for consultation only.
+You will meet your doctor and discuss the type of IUD that would be the best for you, and once one is selected, the doctor will give you a prescription and discuss the procedure and pain control with you.
 If you are under 18 it may be good to bring your mom or guardian with you to discuss consent.

-4. The whole insertion will usually take about 30 minutes.
-Most woman are ok to drive themselves home afterwards, although some get faint and dizzy so then we suggest you rest a bit before driving.
-It is a good idea to bring a support person with you to hold your hand, but this is not essential.
-We often do STI swabs at the same time and can even do you PAP smear if you are due.
+The whole insertion appointment usually takes about 30 minutes.
+Most women are ok to drive themselves home afterwards, although some get faint and dizzy so we suggest you rest a bit before driving or bring a driver.
+It is a good idea to bring a support person with you to hold your hand.
+We often do STI swabs at the same time and can even do your pap smear if you are due.

-5. We ask that you see us again in 4-6 weeks after the insertion, so we can trouble shoot any problems and help you feel for the strings.
+6. We ask that you see us again in 4-6 weeks after the insertion, so we can troubleshoot any problems and help you feel for the strings.

-When you are done with the IUD the removal is a very simple and relatively painless procedure.
-There are no sharp instruments needed like with the insertion.
+When you are done with the IUD, the removal is a very simple and relatively painless procedure.
+There are no sharp instruments used like with the insertion.
 You are fertile again within 8 hours of the IUD being removed, so be sure to be ready!

-8. Most woman choose to reinsert the next IUD at the same time of removal so there is no interruption in contraception.
+Most women choose to reinsert the next IUD at the same time of removal so there is no interruption in contraception.